Together we nurture the genius in everyone

 - Write a story - For learners to reflect on all aspects of a safer lifestyle both on and off the internet.
 For learners to develop their understanding of the safety messages through a clear written story.
 Optional extension: For learners to use drama techniques to act out their story to an audience.

-Thank you to all the parents who attended the 2 E-Safety workshops.
-I hope you found them informative and helpful.
+Thank you to all the parents who attended the E-Safety workshop led by Peter Cowley.
+I hope you found it informative and helpful.
 A copy of his presentation to parents can be found here.

 Please follow the links below to find out more about keeping your child safe on the internet.